anttijuu/PGUnicodeCharacters/README.markdown

 ## Dependencies

-The tool uses the Swift Argument Parser.
+The tool uses the Swift Argument Parser and Swift System libraries.

 ## License